SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: SpecDec++: Theory and Algorithm

+Our next theorem provides a simple way to set the immediate cost so that the cumulative cost of the MDP matches the total inference time of Speculative Decoding. \begin{theorem}[Immediate Cost of the MDP] Define $c_1 = t_{\text{draft}}$ and $c_2 = (t_{\text{target}} - t_{\text{draft}} )$.
+If we set the immediate cost of the MDP to be

+then the cumulative cost of the entire trajectory equals the total inference time $T_{\text{total}}$ defined in Equation~\eqref{eq:totalcost}. \end{theorem}

-For both cases, we suffer a loss $c_1$ if the current candidate token $Y_{k+1}$ is discarded, which happens if there exists any candidate token $Y_{i}$ $(1\leq i \leq k+1)$ that is rejected.
-If we choose to stop at the current step, we suffer an additional cost $c_2$ corresponding to the extra inference time of the target model.
+The theorem can be proved by invoking Lemma~\ref{lem:time:decompose}.
+For both $\Continue$ and $\Stop$, we suffer a loss $c_1$ if the current candidate token $Y_{k+1}$ is discarded, which happens if there exists any candidate token $Y_{i}$ $(1\leq i \leq k+1)$ that is rejected.
+If we stop at the current step, we suffer an additional cost $c_2$ corresponding to the extra inference time of the target model.

-Note that different from the traditional MDP setting when the reward/cost is immediately available to the learner, our setting is more related to the delayed feedback setting~\citep{howson2023delayed,lee2023learning,yang2024reduction,chen2024efficient}, where the cost is only available after the candidate tokens are submitted to the target model for verification.